SAP-samples/kyma-runtime-extension-samples/sample-extension-scala/README.md

 kubectl -n dev get po
 ```

-The expected result shows that the Pod for the `sample-extension-java` Deployment is running:
+The expected result shows that the Pod for the `sample-extension-scala` Deployment is running:

 ```shell script
 NAME                                     READY   STATUS    RESTARTS   AGE